Fermi-Liquid $T^2$ Resistivity: Dynamical Mean-Field Theory Meets Experiment

 Finally, we comment on fundamental implications of our work for transport theory.
 Our calculations use the \textit{single-site} DMFT approximation, where vertex corrections to the conductivity are absent due to the locality of the self-energy and vertex~\cite{Khurana1990}.
 However, vertex corrections were shown to be important in specific regimes, such as low-dimensional systems \cite{Brown2019,Vucicevic2019,Vranic2020,Vucicevic2023} and the low-density limit \cite{Mu2022,Mu2024}.
 In the low-density limit, phase-space considerations limit the possibility of Umklapp scattering, and it was shown in Ref.~\citenum{Mu2024} that $|\mathrm{Im}\Sigma|$ is severely underestimated by DMFT in this regime (note, though, that the case of a cylindrical Fermi surface, relevant to the present oxides, still needs to be explored along similar lines).
 In contrast to systems with very small Fermi surfaces like doped SrTiO$_3$ \cite{Lin2015_2,vandermarel_2011}, Umklapp scattering \textit{is} possible for \svo{}.
 In Fig.~\ref{fig:arpes-self-energy}, we compare our DMFT self-energy with angle-resolved photoemission spectroscopy (ARPES).
 The excellent agreement at low frequencies suggests that the possible underestimation of $|\mathrm{Im}\Sigma|$ does not apply here and provides a confirmation, independent of transport measurements, that single-site DMFT yields reliable results for the FL behavior of \svo{}.
 Nevertheless, the effect of vertex corrections to $\rho$ remains to be explored.

 In summary, we showed that single-site DFT+DMFT can accurately describe the FL properties of \svo{} and \smo{}, two materials with moderate electron correlations.
 For \svo{}, we obtain an $A$ coefficient in agreement with the low-$T$ value for the best thin-film samples.
 Clarifying the experimental situation regarding the discrepancy with single-crystal measurements in this context is desirable.
 For \smo{}, our $A$ coefficient is lower than the fit to the experimental data.
 However, the experimental low-$T$ behavior is not fully resolved, and future experiments may reveal a lower-$T$ el-el-dominated $T^2$ regime as in \svo{}.
-This work thus serves as an impetus for more extensive transport measurements and computations for moderately correlated materials, as well as to elucidate fundamental aspects of transport theory, like the relevance of vertex corrections.
+This work thus serves as an impetus for more extensive transport measurements and computations for moderately correlated materials to elucidate fundamental aspects of transport theory.
+Specifically, an important extension of this work is to appropriately include \textit{non-local} correlation effects (GW \cite{Aryasetiawan1998}, cluster extensions of DMFT \cite{Maier2005,Rohringer2018}, etc.) and understand the relevance of vertex corrections.
 Experimentally, the crossover between the el-ph and el-el dominated regimes should be explored in spectroscopy alongside with transport.
 Overall, our work demonstrates the importance of synergetic developments in \textit{ab-initio} theory and materials synthesis/characterization to advance the understanding of transport in quantum materials.

-\acknowledgements We are grateful to Kamran Behnia, Ga\"{e}l Grissonnanche, Nigel Hussey, Andy Millis, Jernej Mravlje, Cyril Proust, and Louis Taillefer, and Philip Allen for useful discussions.
+\textit{Acknowledgments}--- We are grateful to Philip Allen, Kamran Behnia, Ga\"{e}l Grissonnanche, Nigel Hussey, Andy Millis, Jernej Mravlje, Cyril Proust, and Louis Taillefer for useful discussions.
 The authors thank Naoki Shirakawa for sending us the data of Ref.~\citenum{Nagai2005}.
 C.E.D.\ and J.L.H.\ acknowledge support from the National Science Foundation under Grant No.~DMR-2237674.
-F.B.K.\ acknowledges funding from the Ministry of Culture and Science of the German State of North Rhine-Westphalia (NRW R\"uckkehrprogramm).
+F.B.K.\ acknowledges funding from the Ministerium f\"ur Kultur und Wissenschaft des Landes Nordrhein-Westfalen (NRW-R\"uckkehrprogramm).
 The Flatiron Institute is a division of the Simons Foundation.
+The data that support the findings of this article are openly available \cite{Letter_data}.